Update Nov 4th 2020: MuSCAT3 is released for public use.

-MuSCAT3 (Multicolor Simultaneous Camera for studying Atmospheres of Transiting exoplanets) will be a four channel simultaneous imager on LCO's 2-meter telescope (FTN) at Haleakala Observatory.
-It will replace the Spectral imager.
-MuSCAT3 will be installed in Q2 2020 and will be released for science use in Q3 2020.
-MuSCAT3 will be the third instrument in a series of multi-channel imagers designed and constructed by the Astrobiology Center in Tokyo (Japan).
+MuSCAT3 (Multicolor Simultaneous Camera for studying Atmospheres of Transiting exoplanets) is a four channel simultaneous imager on LCO's 2-meter telescope (FTN) at Haleakala Observatory.
+It has replaced the Spectral imager in September 2020 and release for Science operations is pending completion of commissioning work.
+MuSCAT3 is the third instrument in a series of multi-channel imagers designed and constructed by the Astrobiology Center in Tokyo (Japan).
 The P.I. is Norio Narita.

-Observing in four channels at once will dramatically improve the effective throughput of the telescope, benefiting all science observations.
+Observing in four channels at once dramatically improves the effective throughput of the telescope, benefiting all science observations.
 For some science programs, e.g., following-up exoplanet transit observations, there are specific benefits to obtaining truly simultaneous observations in multiple passbands.

 The SPIE paper describing the original MuSCAT at Okayama Observatory.